ccoutant/dwarf-locations/025-multiloc-storage.md

 - Multilocs can be formed from locations of any storage kind, including composites and other multilocs.

-More on this below.

-The proposal tweaks the location list description to say that the overlapping PC entries case creates a multiloc location.
-This has no behavior change.
-It is just a refactor.

-In addition, this proposal defines a new DWARF expression operator, `DW_OP_multiloc`, which pops two locations from the stack and pushes a new multiloc location formed from the two locations.
-This operator can be used as an an alternative to a location list with overlapping PC entries.

-For example, to represent the location of an object that is live in both memory at address 0xf00 and in register 0, we can simply do:

-    DW_OP_addr 0xf00
-    DW_OP_reg0
-    DW_OP_multiloc

-As mentioned before, multilocs and composites are fully composable.
 As a simple example, consider the location of a variable of a struct type with three 32-bit fields, whose default location is in memory at address X: